Luyao0LIU/luyao0liu.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our work **Dynamic Perception-Enhanced Motion Planning and Control for UAVs Flights in Challenging Dynamic Environments** is accpeted by ICRA 2025.
+Our work "Dynamic Perception-Enhanced Motion Planning and Control for UAVs Flights in Challenging Dynamic Environments" is accpeted by ICRA 2025.